Representing BC Youth on the Global Stage

 - Level of ambition for social change and passion for the social well-being of others;

 - Depth of connection with the province of British Columbia and an understanding of sustainable development issues unique to the province;

 - Experience in advocacy, climate actions, sustainable development, and the general engagement with global issues and local community;

 - Motivation to contribute to BCCIC’s efforts on promoting the SDGs and strengthening civil societies’ collaboration on climate action and global sustainable development;

 - An achievable/realistic funding justification;

 - Commitment to learn new information, gain new skills, and participate in BCCIC’s projects even beyond the conference.

-If you are motivated to participate, please submit to firstname.lastname@example.org before Saturday 28th April 2018 23:59 PST.
-Please put “[UNFCCC COP24 Application] Your name” as the subject of the e-mail.
-Late and incomplete submissions will not be accepted.
+To apply, please submit applications to firstname.lastname@example.org before March 26th 2019, 23:59 PST.
+Please put “UNFCCC SB50 Application – [Your Name]” as the subject of the e-mail.
+Late and/ or incomplete submissions will not be accepted.

 What you need to submit?